Creatif/creatif-ui-sdk/docs/tutorial.md

 }
 ```

-The last step is creating our app and configuration for the app.
+The last step is creating the configuration for the app.
 Create the `App.tsx`
 and copy/paste this code:

 ```tsx